 2.6.1 Percentage Oil recovery: The determination of oil recovery was calculated according to the initial oil content in the coconut meat to the oil extracted from different extraction methods.

-2.6.2 Relative Density Measurement: This experiment was carried out at a temperature of 25 oC.
+2.6.2 Relative Density Measurement: This experiment was carried out at a temperature of 25 0C.
 A density bottle (25 mL) was washed and treated with acetone, allowed to dry and weight determined.
 Firstly, the bottle was filled with distilled water and weighted.
 It was then emptied and dried after which the various extracted oil samples were introduced into the density bottle to the fluid mark and weights also noted.
 The relative density of the oils was calculated [19].

 Relative density = Mass of groundnut oil sample x 100